-Measures under the Priority can be implemented at territorial level also through the Community-led Local Development (CLLD) approach.
-The definition of the measures to be supported by CCLD is based on the conclusions and recommendations of the Evaluation of Operational Programme "Environment" 2014-2020 implementation through the CLLD approach.
+Measures under the Priority can be implemented at territorial level as complementary financing of the Community-Led Local Development (CLLD) approach.
+The definition of the measures is based on the conclusions and recommendations of the Evaluation of Operational Programme "Environment" 2014-2020 implementation through the CLLD approach.
 The Evaluation states that the approach is recommended to support also measures for waste management, for which there is a strong interest from the local communities and the implementation of the approach could contribute, in the long term, to the implementation of waste management policies.
-However, given the waste legislation requires the achievement of the national objectives to be performed at regional level, the CLLD measures are focused on information and education activities.
+However, given the waste legislation requires the achievement of the national objectives to be performed at regional level, territorially targeted measures with funding complementary to the CLLD approach are focused on information and education activities.

-The interregional, cross-border and transnational actions - point (d)(vi) of Article 22(3) CPR implementation of the planned actions contributes to the ecological objectives, identified in the EUSDR - towards the achievement of Strategic objective 2 "Stimulating urban development", Pillar 2 "Protecting the environment", Priority Area 5 "Environmental Risks" of the revised Action Plan to the EU Strategy for the Danube Region (as per Staff working document of the EC from 06.04.2020).
+Investments are based on and contribute to the objectives of the NWMP 2021-2028 and the Strategy and Action Plan for the Transition to a Circular Economy 2021-2027.
+The implementation of the planned actions contributes to the ecological objectives, identified in the EUSDR - towards the achievement of Strategic objective 2 "Stimulating urban development", Pillar 2 "Protecting the environment", Priority Area 5 "Environmental Risks" of the revised Action Plan to the EU Strategy for the Danube Region (as per Staff working document of the EC from 06.04.2020).